unioproject/tanglebeat/README.md

 ##### Configure Tanglebeat instance
 Tanglebeat instance is configured via YAML config file.

-It must be located in current directory or in the directory specified by `SITE_DATA_DIR` environment variable.
+It must be located in the current directory or in the directory specified by `SITE_DATA_DIR` environment variable.
 Default name of the configuration file is `tanglebeat.yml`.
 It also can be specified with `-cfg <config file>` command line flag.

 Directory `examples/config` contains [example](examples/config/tanglebeat.yml) of the config file.
 Please read instructions right in the file.
-In most cases you'll only need to adjust ports used by the instance and static list of URI's of IRI ZMQs.
+In most cases you'll only need to adjust ports used by the instance and static list of URI's of IRI ZMQs you want your instance to listen to.

 ##### Configure Prometheus and Graphana
 Note, that Prometheus is needed for Tanglebeat only if you want to store metrics.
 Otherwise, if it is used only as message hub, it is not mandatory.

-Any Prometheus instance can collect (scrape) metrics from Tanglebeat instance, so you need to install one only if you don't have one yet.
-Otherwise you only need specify Tanglebeat's web server port in the config filr of the Prometheus instance.
+Any Prometheus instance can collect (scrape) metrics from Tanglebeat instance.
+You need to install one only if you don't have one yet.
+Otherwise you only need specify Tanglebeat's web server port in the config file of the Prometheus instance.

 Follow instruction to download and [install Prometheus](https://prometheus.io/docs/prometheus/latest/installation/).